grails/grails-views/README.md

 ### Changing the view base class

-All JSON views subclass the [JsonTemplate](json/src/main/groovy/grails/plugin/json/view/JsonTemplate.groovy) class by default.
+All JSON views subclass the [JsonViewTemplate](json/src/main/groovy/grails/plugin/json/view/JsonViewTemplate.groovy) class by default.

-You can however change the subclass (which should be a subclass of `JsonTemplate`) using configuration:
+You can however change the subclass (which should be a subclass of `JsonViewTemplate`) using configuration:

     grails:
         views:
             json:
                 compileStatic: true
-                baseTemplateClass: com.example.MyCustomJsonTemplate
+                baseTemplateClass: com.example.MyCustomJsonViewTemplate

 ### Adding New Helper Methods via Traits